rkwa-dan/aqua-observability/README.md

 `$ wget http://<aqua-db-exporter-service-name:8197/metrics> 1>&2`

-This will show the following from the pod log
+This can be seen in the logs of each pod

 **Start up**